FS-KAN: Permutation Equivariant Kolmogorov-Arnold Networks via Function Sharing: invariant and Equivariant function sharing Networks

-\textbf{Feature channels.} So far, we have considered inputs with a single feature per element.
+\begin{prop} every $G$-invariant KA layer has an equivalent $G$-invariant FS-KA layer representation. \end{prop} \textbf{Feature channels.} So far, we have considered inputs with a single feature per element.
 When learning on data with symmetries, it is often useful to consider multiple feature channels, for example, the color channels in images.
 For the general case of multiple input and output features, we extend the formulation of KA layers for $n$ elements with $d_\text{in}, d_\text{out}$ features by:

 Where each $\Phi^{q,p}: \mathbb{R}^{d_\text{in}} \to \mathbb{R}^{d_\text{out}}$ is a KA layer.
 This creates a matrix of $n\times n$ \emph{KA sub-layers}, similar to decomposing linear layers into sub-matrices.
 We use a similar formulation for the invariant case with $n_\text{out}=1$.
-We show that, in this case, the functions are \emph{externally} shared (\figref{subfig:fs_for_Sn}) across corresponding positions in the $\Phi^{q,p}$ sub-layers: (proof on \appxref{appx: proof for features}).
+We show that, in this case, the functions are \emph{externally} shared (\figref{subfig:fs for Sn}) across corresponding positions in the $\Phi^{q,p}$ sub-layers: (proof on \appxref{appx: proof for features}).